In 2020, your content has to please both people and search engines. There’s no way around it.

 In this article, I decided to focus on copywriting for a reason.
 It’s because its goal is not just to drive attention and build authority but also to convert leads.

 And I believe that a well-executed SEO strategy can help with driving the proper attention from the start.

 But don’t get fixed on the definitions.
-In the ever-changing landscape of online marketing, few things are set in stone.
+In the ever-changing landscape of online marketing & dedicated tools, few things are set in stone.
 The content forms evolve and change.
 The tips I present below will be just as valuable to any type of SEO writer.

 8 SEO writing strategies to win over your readers and search engines